What is Poisson's Ratio and Why Should You Care?

-Calculating Poisson's Ratio might sound like it's going to involve a lot of complicated equations, but it's actually pretty straightforward.
+Calculating Poisson's Ratio might sound like it's going to involve complicated equations, but it's actually pretty straightforward.
 You'll need to know two things: the transverse strain and the axial strain of your material.
-Fear not, here's a breakdown:

 -